ForgeFin/Fin-Env-Narrative/README.md

 # Fin-Env-Narrative
 This repository contains python code that was used for the experiments in the paper "A Computational Analysis of Financial and Environmental Narratives within Financial Reports and its Value for Investors"

 **Note**: This repository does not contain the underlying label data and documents.
 The pre-processed reports can be downloaded from [SRAF](https://sraf.nd.edu/data/stage-one-10-x-parse-data/).
 The unprocessed files can be downloaded via the [U.S. Securities and Exchange Commission](https://www.sec.gov/Archives/edgar/Feed/).
-The label data can be taken from Bloomberg or directly from Sustainalytics.
+The label data can be taken from Bloomberg or the environmental data can also be taken directly from Sustainalytics.

 ---